 Generally, a single user or a home user uses PPPoE to access the Internet.
 After passing RADIUS authentication, the user obtains an IP address from the BRAS.

-7. After receiving the challenge packet, the client performs the MD5 algorithm on the password and challenge and sends the password and challenge to the server for the response packet.
+- After receiving the challenge packet, the client applies the MD5 algorithm on the password and challenge, then sends the response to the server.
+The server forwards this to the RADIUS server, which validates the credentials.
+If successful, the RADIUS returns authorization attributes (such as IP assignment and service policies).

 Conclusion